dkovacevic/claude-agent/README.md

 - [Main Application](docs/main.md) - Entry point and initialization
 - [Agent Implementation](docs/agent.md) - Core conversation handling
 - [Tool Framework](docs/tools.md) - Tool system architecture

+## Prompts
+- Clone https://github.com/dkovacevic/payrolls into a tmp dir. find V1__init.sql file and build full DB documentation in a markdown file.
+- Write me a comprehensive documentation of this project.
+Use the markdown.
+Create one md file as an overview and then separate files explaining each source code file.
+Make it beautiful and impressive and cool
+- Clone https://github.com/dkovacevic/payrolls into a tmp dir.
+Build me OpenAPI docs for just EmployeesResource.java class.
+Store the result into a YAML file